OpenNebula/docs/source/management_and_operations/edge_cluster_management/onprem_cluster.rst

 Step 2.
 Create your On-premises cluster
 --------------------------------------------------------------------------------

-Check that you have your on-premises provider created (if not, see above):
+Check that you have your On-Premises provider created (if not, see above):

 .. prompt:: bash $ auto